WebAssembly/module-linking/proposals/module-types/Example-SharedEverythingDynamicLinking.md

 [Shared-Everything Dynamic Linking](Explainer.md#shared-everything-dynamic-linking)
 use case.
 One high-level point to make before starting is that the scheme outlined below avoids the need for any sort of runtime loader (like `ld.so`).
-Rather, Module Imports proposal is used in such a way that the wasm engine ends up doing everything.
+Rather, Module Linking proposal is used in such a way that the wasm engine ends up doing everything.

 As with native, shared-everything dynamic linking is rather involved, requiring